runpod/docs/docs/serverless/workers/handler-functions.md

 - `/run` endpoint: 10 MB
 - `/runsync` endpoint: 20 MB

-If your results exceed these limits, consider storing them in cloud storage and returning links instead.
+If your results exceed these limits, consider stashing them in cloud storage and returning links instead.

 ## Next steps

 Once you've created your handler function, you can:

 - [Package it in a Docker container.](/serverless/workers/deploy)
 - [Deploy it as a Serverless endpoint.](/serverless/endpoints/manage-endpoints)
 - [Configure your endpoint for optimal performance.](/serverless/endpoints/endpoint-configurations)